hungluu/simwp/README.md

 Simwp::get('opt-key') // get option value

 Simwp::option('opt-key')
-	->set('default', 'def-value') // default value to return when option not found ->is('array') // submited value will be parsed as array ->is('boolean'); // submited value weill be parsed as boolean
+	->default('def-value') // default value to return when option not found ->type('array') // submited value will be parsed as array ->type('boolean'); // submited value weill be parsed as boolean
 ```

 ## Create Wordpress setting fields in seconds